 Grant Morgan (center)

-Grant Morgan was born and raised in the Kansas City area, graduating from Shawnee Mission Northwest in 2013.
+Grant Morgan was born and raised in the Kansas City area, graduating from Shawnee Mission Northwest in 2013, where he is now assistant band director.
 A graduate of the University of Kansas (BM in Music Education '17) and the University of Missouri-Kansas City Conservatory (MM in Bass Trombone Performance '20), he has been an active educator and performer in the greater Kansas City area since 2013, performing with groups such as the Kansas City Symphony, the Fountain City Brass Band, the New Jazz Order Big Band, the Boulevard Big Band, the Topeka Symphony, the Marcus Lewis Big Band, and the Kansas Brass Quintet.
 He also performed on the 2018 tour of the pop rock band Evanescence.
-His students have performed in local honor bands and been awarded superior ratings at district and state solo festivals.
-He has studied trombone with Ben Roman, Dr. Michael Davidson, and Dr. Jodee Davis.
+His students have participated in local honor bands and been awarded superior ratings at district and state solo festivals.
+He has studied trombone with Ben Roman, Dr. Michael Davidson, and Dr. JoDee Davis.
 His other instructors of note include Daniel Gailey, Dr. Ingrid Stölzel, and Matt Otto.
 He can be heard on the Klavier label, performing with the KU Wind Ensemble on its album, "Of Shadow and Light."